wuegaki/wuegaki.github.io/output.md

 ### Manuscripts in review cycles

 - **Uegaki, Wataru**.
-The existential/uniqueness presupposition of wh-complements projects from the answers. [[PDF](https://semanticsarchive.net/Archive/WFkMzZlZ/paper.pdf)] under the 2nd round of review at _Linguistics and Philosophy_
+The existential/uniqueness presupposition of wh-complements projects from the answers.
+Under the 2nd round of review at _Linguistics and Philosophy_ [[PDF](https://semanticsarchive.net/Archive/WFkMzZlZ/paper.pdf)]
 - **Uegaki, Wataru**. under revision.
 Non-local use of the Japanese excessive marker sugi as an overtly QRed degree quantifier. (current decision: revise and resubmit; please contact me to obtain a copy)

 ### Monographs